Fehniix/superreactive/README.md

 }
 ```

 And that's all there to it, for right now.
+The `myProperty` property will get written to whenever the "back-end" modifies its "myPropertyIdentifier"-identified instance, and viceversa.
 The package was written for my own purposes, as a way to immediately synchronize variables across multiple containers/processes.

 ## TODO